-- You can talk to a product specialist or ostomy nurse at the ConvaTec Customer Interaction Center if you have questions about your ileostomy, ostomy products, or if you need additional help and support.
+- You can talk to an ostomy nurse at the ConvaTec Customer Interaction Center if you have questions about your ileostomy, ostomy products, or if you need additional help and support.
 Simply call us at 1-800-422-8811. - You can order your free samples and information you'll need as you learn to care for your ostomy by calling us at 1-800-422-8811.